centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### Description

 This report displays the average performance data for a list of services.
-It also shows the mininimum and maximum values reached over the time period, the maximum potential value, and warning and critical thresholds for all service metrics selected.
+It also shows the minimum and maximum values reached over the time period, the maximum potential value, and warning and critical thresholds for all service metrics selected.